On-Campus Employment for International (F1 and J1) Students

 - Apply for a job on-campus.

-- Once you are hired, check in with the Office of Human Resources (located in University Hall 165) to pick-up your new hire sign-in packet.
+- Once you are hired, check with the Office of Human Resources (located in University Hall 165) OR the University Cooperation (TUC) to obtain your new hire sign-in packet.

 - All international students seeking on-campus work authorization must be in correct F-1 or J-1 immigration status.